QuantEcon/python-lecture-sandpit.myst/lectures/entropy.md

 Among the senses of entropy, we'll encounter these

 * A measure of **uncertainty** of a random variable advanced by Claude Shannon
-* A key criterion that guides thermodynamics
+* A key object governing thermodynamics
 * Kullback and Leibler's measure of the statistical divergence between two probability distributions
 * A measure of the volatility of stochastic discount factors that appear in asset pricing theory
 * Measures of unpredictability that occur in classical Wiener-Kolmogorov prediction theory